Hsuan-Tung/PCICN_RFFingerprinting/README.md

 # A Photonic-Circuits-Inspired Compact Network: Toward Real-Time Wireless Signal Classification at the Edge

-This repository is the official implementation of [A Photonic-Circuits-Inspired Compact Network: Toward Real-Time Wireless Signal Classification at the Edge].
+This repository is the official implementation of [A Photonic-Circuits-Inspired Compact Network: Toward Real-Time Wireless Signal Classification at the Edge](https://arxiv.org/abs/2106.13865).

 <!-- >📋  Optional: include a graphic explaining your approach/main result, bibtex entry, link to demos, blog posts and tutorials -->